-New Hampshire Department Environmental Services of prepared drinking water source assessment reports for all public water systems between 2000 and 2003 in an effort to assess the vulnerability of each of the State's public water supply sources.
-Included in the report is a map of each source water protection area, a list of potential and known contamination sources, and a summary of available protection options.
-The results of the assessment, prepared in 2002 are noted in the adjacent table.
-Risk factors, such as proximity of highways and proximity of known contamination, are ranked and summarized in the table of Susceptibility Ratings in terms of the number of factors per risk category.

-The complete Assessment Report is available for review at the DPW office.
-Please call for an appointment to view the report.
-It is also available online: https://www.des.nh.gov/ organization/divisions/water/ dwgb/dwspp/dwsap.htm
+New Hampshire Department of Environmental Services (NHDES) prepared drinking water source assessment reports for all public water systems between 2000 and 2003 in an effort to assess the vulnerability of each of the State's public water supply sources.
+Included in the report is a map of each source water protection area, a list of potential and known contamination sources and a summary of available protection options.
+The results of the assessment, prepared in 2002, are provided in a table at the bottom of page 6.
+Risk factors, such as proximity of highways and proximity of known contamination, are ranked and summarized in the summary of susceptibility ratings section in terms of the number of factors per risk category.
+The complete Assessment Report is available for review at the DPW office and online: www.des.nh.gov/organization/divisions/water/dwgb/dwspp/dwsap.htm.